bocchino/fprime/Svc/DpManager/docs/sdd.md

 1. Call the constructor and the `init` method in the usual way for an F Prime queued component.

-1. Optionally call the `configure` function to override default settings.
+1. Optionally call the `configure` function to override the default settings.

 ### 3.6.
 Port Handlers